 About Michael Cuyjet

-Michael J. Cuyjet is an associate professor in the College of Education and Human Development at the University of Louisville in Louisville, Kentucky, where he has been teaching in the College Student Personnel program and mentoring master’s and doctoral students since 1993.
+Michael J. Cuyjet was an associate professor in the College of Education and Human Development at the University of Louisville in Louisville, Kentucky, where he taught in the College Student Personnel program and mentoring master’s and doctoral students since 1993.
 Prior to that, he served as a student affairs practitioner at Northern Illinois University and at the University of Maryland - College Park for more than twenty years, most of which were working in student activities.
 During his 16 years at UofL he has also served as Associate Dean of the Graduate School and Acting Associate Provost for Student Life and Development.

 Dr. Cuyjet received a bachelor’s degree in speech communications from Bradley University and a master’s degree in counseling and a doctorate in counselor education from Northern Illinois University.
 Dr. Cuyjet is the editor and one of the authors of the 2006 book, African American Men in College, and a coauthor of the 2002 book, How Minority Students Experience College.
 Dr. Cuyjet has edited two other books, including the 1997 publication, Helping African American Men Succeed in College; published more than twenty other journal articles or book chapters; and has made more than 100 presentations at national and regional conferences.
 His published writing also includes chapters on program planning and development in four different books and the 1994 monograph, Developing Student Government Leadership.
 He currently serves on the editorial board of the National Association of Student Affairs Professionals (NASAP) Journal, on the editorial board of the Journal of College and Character, and as an associate editor of the Books and Media Board of the American College Personnel Association (ACPA).